mehrabik/SMSForwarderApp/README.md

 # SMSForwarderApp
-A simple Android app to forward (as an email) any SMSs received on the phone
+A simple Android app that allows you to forward any SMS you receive on your phone to an email address of your choosing.